by Secret Hippie

 The details were beyond my understanding at the time but Vit's family had left their home and made it to the United States, eventually, with help from the American government.
 Fortunately, America had a fairly high demand for physics professors, especially ones breaking ground in lightwave experiments.
-Vit's father was able to land a job as a physics professor at the University of Maryland.
+Vit's father was able to land a job as a professor at the University of Maryland.

 For me, though, my focus was on the new kid.
 I had entertained a few of them before, thanks to my parents, but not one who didn't speak English.
 Apparently, he didn't know many words or he was shy, maybe both.

 "Does he like baseball?
 Tennis?"
 Any kind of game was fun.
 In a lot of them, you didn't need to speak.